netgrif/petriflow/docs/tutorials/events-basic.md

 #### Task event's phases

 Each task event action type has to have a phase.
-And we have only two phases: Pre and Post. **Pre phase** is evaluated before the actual event occurs.
+And we have only two phases: `Pre` and `Post`. **Pre phase** is evaluated before the actual event occurs.
 If something went wrong with actions inside this event phase, the state of the workflow does not change.
-Token/s stays at its location before the event was fired.
+Token(s) stays at its location before the event was fired.
 **Post phase** is evaluated after the actual event occurs.
 If something went wrong with actions inside this event phase, it won't affect the state of the workflow.
-Token/s will be consumed or produced anyway.
+Token(s) will be consumed or produced anyway.

 _Example of pre and post phases inside Finish task event:_